Enhancing the sensitivity of single microwave photon detection with bandwidth tunability: Appendix C : SMPD fabrication

 \subsection{C5 : E-beam lithography}

-Given the need of the simultaneous presence of Josephson junctions of very different sizes over the device, the Manhattan process has been chosen.
-Due to the absence of a 100 kV EBL in our laboratory, we have developed an adapted version of this process using a bilayer with a reversed aspect ratio (a layer of MAA about 170 nm thick under a layer of PMMA about 580 nm thick).
-With our Raith e-LINE system, we are using the following parameters : \begin{itemize} \item Magnification : $\times 1000$ \item Base dose : $250 \mu C/cm^2$ \item Relative dose factor : 1.5 for "big" junctions' main pattern (about 1 µm edge size), 1.7 for "small" junctions' main pattern (about 200 nm edge size or less), 0.3 for undercut boxes. \item Voltage : 25 kV \item Aperture : 10 µm \item Current : About 20 pA \item Writefield : $100 \times 100 \mu m^2$ \end{itemize}
+Given the need for the simultaneous presence of Josephson junctions of very different sizes across the device, the Manhattan process has been chosen.
+Due to the absence of a 100-kV electron beam lithography (EBL) system in our laboratory, we developed an adapted version of this process using a bilayer with a reversed aspect ratio (a layer of MAA about 170 nm thick beneath a layer of PMMA about 580 nm thick).
+We use the following parameters with our Raith e-LINE system : \begin{itemize} \item Magnification : $\times 1000$. \item Base dose : $250 \mu C/cm^2$. \item Relative dose factor : 1.5 for "big" junctions' main pattern (about 1 µm edge size), 1.7 for "small" junctions' main pattern (about 200 nm edge size or less), 0.3 for undercut boxes. \item Voltage : 25 kV. \item Aperture : 10 µm. \item Current : About 20 pA. \item Writefield : $100 \times 100 \mu m^2$. \end{itemize}